 There are so many enjoyable aspects to the Harbourisde today, not least an interesting and varied 2.5 mile circular walk between Pero’s bridge by the Arnolfini and Merchant’s Road by the Pump House, passing a range of coffee shops, SS Great Britain and The Matthew, M-Shed en route.
 You will also see the iconic multi coloured painted town houses in Clifton Wood as well as the Clifton Suspension bridge.

 You will see many water based activities – from paddle boarding to canoeing to rowing, or you may prefer to stay dry.
 If so, there are numerous boat trips, either making a simple crossing midway between these two locations, or for a leisurely tour of the city’s docks.
-Behind M-Shed there is a new development at Gaol Ferry steps, with various bars and eateries, with the At Bristol science centre by Millennium Square.
+Behind the M-Shed is Wapping Wharf, by Gaol Ferry steps, a vibrant centre with various bars, coffee and independent shops, and eateries.
+Also We The Curious is a science learning centre for children, just off Millennium Square.
 Park St is located just to the north and Broadmead and Cabot Circus handy.
 Clifton village is just 1 mile to the North of the Harbourside with a range of boutique shops and cafes, and Southville is just 1 mile to the south, with a range of café bars, restaurants and boutique shops.
 Ashton Gate is within 2 miles to the south.

 In addition to the water, there are several green spaces in central Bristol, Brandon Hill is just to the west of Park St (and north of the Harbourside), with Ashton Court within 2 miles to the west.